 If you have a sweet tooth, seeing ALL that candy on the tabletop is heaven.
 The video also has a sense of being more relaxed and it’s set in a home environment that I can easily relate to.

-So if self-generated content isn’t going to harm your results, and may even improve them, what types of video content can you make?
+So, if self-generated content isn’t going to harm your results, and may even improve them, what types of video content can you make?
 Well, all kinds of videos really.
-The list is really as big as your imagination
+The list is as big as your imagination

-Essentially, each type of video you come up with will focus on one of three things.
+Essentially, each type of video you produce will focus on one of three things.
 It will

 AWARENESS: You want people to know about your product or service.